codeblanche/Entity/README.md

 php-dataobject
 ==============

-A strict php data object
+A strict php data object.

+See src/DataObject/SampleDataObject.php for an example of how to create your own data objects.

 Known Issues
 ============

-* Running an export after an import causes unstabled results.
+* Circular referencing can cause unexpected results